Introduction

 How to Get Certified:

-✔ Step 1: Enroll in an AAPC-approved CPB training course (optional but recommended).
+- Enroll in an AAPC-approved CPB course (optional but recommended).

-✔ Step 2: Study medical billing codes, insurance policies, and claim processing.
+- Study billing codes, insurance policies, and claim processing.

-✔ Step 4: Maintain certification by completing 36 continuing education units (CEUs) every two years.
+- Maintain certification with 36 CEUs every two years.

 2. Certified Medical Reimbursement Specialist (CMRS) – AMBA